 - Other debt the Issuer has already undertaken

 - The Issuer’s historical levels and consistency of profitability and cash flow generation

-- Company assets which can be used as collateral for the loan
+- Company assets that can be used as collateral for the loan

 - Whether personal guarantees from the owner of the borrower are available